Clery Act

 What is the Clery Act?

-The Clery Act is a federal consumer protection law named in memory of Jeanne Clery, who was a Freshman at Lehigh University when she was sexually assaulted and murdered in her dorm in April, 1986.
-Following her death, her parents advocated for legislation geared toward transparency of crimes on campus and disclosure of campus security policies.
+The Jeanne Clery Campus Safety Act, more commonly referred to as the Clery Act, is a federal consumer protection law named in memory of Jeanne Clery, who was a Freshman at Lehigh University when she was sexually assaulted and murdered in her dorm in April 1986.
+Following her tragic death, her parents advocated for legislation to increase transparency regarding crimes on campus and security policies.

 The Clery Act requires all universities and colleges who participate in federal financial aid programs to publish and distribute to current and prospective students and employees an Annual Security Report (ASR) that describes the school's policies and procedures for campus safety and disclose the school's annual campus crime statistics.
 The Act also requires schools to report their Clery Act crime statistics to the Department of Education annually.